Program Overview

 Admission Requirements

-• Minimum of one year's recent relevant experience (preferred)
+- Minimum of one year recent relevant experience (preferred)

-• Meet all Technical Standards for Admission and Retention
+- Meet Technical Standards for Admission and Retention

-• All newly admitted students will receive an email from the SON Required Documentation email address, shown below, with detailed instruction to utilize the required CastleBranch web-based software system.
-This system requires a one time fee and is where students will upload and manage required documents."son_required_documentation@stonybrook.edu"
+- All newly admitted students will receive an email from the SON Required Documentation email address, shown below, with detailed instruction to utilize the required CastleBranch web-based software system.
+This system requires a one-time fee and is where students will upload and manage required health and professional documents.
+NP Student Malpractice Insurance is required from admission through graduation. son_required_documentation@stonybrook.edu

 Graduates from this program will be eligible for certification and registration as a Certified Nurse Midwife by New York State Education Department and are also eligible for National Certification as a Certified Nurse Midwife.